-When the status is “Complete” you can click “Details” to see the acoustic data verification report.
+When the status is “Complete”, you can click “Details” to see the acoustic data verification report.
 The number of utterances that passed and failed verification will be shown, along with details about the failed utterances.
 In the example below, two WAV files failed verification because of improper audio format (in this data set, one had an incorrect sampling rate and one was the incorrect file format).

 At some point, if you would like to change the Name or Description of the data set, you can click the “Edit” link and change these entries.
 Note that you cannot modify the audio files or transcriptions.

-Step 2: Creating a custom acoustic model
+Create a custom acoustic model

 Once the status of your acoustic data set is “Complete”, it can be used to create a custom acoustic model.
 To do so, click “Acoustic Models” in the “Custom Speech” drop-down menu.
 You will see a table called "Your models” that lists all of your custom acoustic models.
 This table will be empty if this is your first use.
 The current locale is shown in the table title.
 Currently, acoustic models can be created for US English only.

 To create a new model, click “Create New” under the table title.
 As before, enter a name and description to help you identify this model.
 For example, the "Description"" field can be used to record which starting model and acoustic data set were used to create the model.
 Next, select a “Base Acoustic Model” from the drop-down menu.
-The base model is the model which is the starting point for your customization.
+The base model is the model that is the starting point for your customization.
 There are two base acoustic models to choose from.
 The Microsoft Search and Dictation AM is appropriate for speech directed at an application, such as commands, search queries, or dictation.
 The Microsoft Conversational model is appropriate for recognizing speech spoken in a conversational style.
 This type of speech is typically directed at another person and occurs in call center or meetings.
 Note that latency for partial results in Conversational models is higher than in Search and Dictation models.

 Next, select the acoustic data you wish to use to perform the customization using the drop-down menu.

 You can optionally choose to perform offline testing of your new model when the processing is complete.
 This will run a speech-to-text evaluation on a specified acoustic data set using the customized acoustic model and report the results.
 To perform this testing, select the “Accuracy Testing” check box.
 Then select a language model from the drop-down menu.
 If you have not created any custom language models, only the base language models will be in the drop-down list.
-Please see the description of the base language models in the guide and select the one that is most appropriate.
+See the description of the base language models in the guide and select the one that is most appropriate.

 Finally, select the acoustic data set you would like to use to evaluate the custom model.
 If you perform accuracy testing, it is important to select an acoustic data that is different from the one used for the model creation to get a realistic sense of the model’s performance.
 Also note that offline testing is limited to 1000 utterances.
 If the acoustic dataset for testing is larger than that, only the first 1000 utterances will be evaluated.